Date: 5 June 2018. Diagnosing a Bad

 power is available.
 Thus it was a simple matter to charge the battery

 banks.
 Nevertheless there was a problem.
-Here's how I diagnosed where the
+Here is how I diagnosed where the

 The black batteries are 8